Logo Voyage

 Berwickshire: the route originally began at Cockburnspath on the coast, but in 2014 this first part was re-designated, and JMW thereby lost its most scenic section.
 It's described here as a prelude to the main hike and as a link to other long-distance trails.

 • 1 Berwick-upon-Tweed is just south of the Scottish border.
 It retains its city walls, erected in Elizabethan times when the Scots allied with France and seemed likely to attack.
 The North Sea Trail joins the Berwickshire Coastal Path, having traversed Northumberland with a side-trail to Lindisfarne.
-From Berwick follow the coast along the clifftops: the Scottish border is a humble stile over a farm wall.
+From Berwick follow the coast along the clifftops: the Scottish border is a humble stile over a field wall.

 • 2 Eyemouth is the largest of the fishing villages along the rugged coast.
 St Abbs three miles north is the prettiest, and seabirds wheel over St Abbs Head.